Health Care Payment and Remittance Advice and Electronic Funds Transfer

 Claims Adjustment Reason Codes (CARCs) and Remittance Advice Remark Codes (RARCs)

-Under HIPAA, all payers, including Medicare, are required to use claims adjustment reason codes (CARCs) and remittance advice remark codes (RARCs) approved by X12 recognized code set maintainers, instead of proprietary codes to explain any adjustment in the claim payment.
+Under HIPAA, all payers, including Medicare, are required to use claims adjustment reason codes (CARCs) and remittance advice remark codes (RARCs) approved by X12 recognized code set maintainers.
+Payers are not allowed to use their own proprietary codes to explain any adjustment in the claim payment.

 You can request new codes and revisions to existing codes.
 Select the “Change Request Form” option on the official Washington Publishing Company website pages for CARCs or RARCs.